bnb-chain/bnb-chain.github.io/docs/bcfusion/overview.md

   wallet.
 All the BSC delegation will be undelegated automatically.
 (Estimated time on mainnet: 2024 Jun)
 - **Final Sunset Fork** - Cross-chain communication between the Beacon Chain and BSC will be completely stopped. ( Estimated time on mainnet: 2024 Jun)
-- **Post BC Fusion** - Beacon Chain will be dumped and and a merkle tree will be generated for recover the assets, which are binded to BSC however not transffered to BSC yet.
+- **Post BC Fusion** - Beacon Chain will be dumped and a merkle tree will be generated for recover the assets, which are binded to BSC however not transffered to BSC yet.

 All stakholders (e.g., token holders/owners, validators, project owners) should pay attention BNB Chain blog for